James Normington Rawling: Political activities

 In 1925 Rawling joined the Communist Party of Australia (CPA), and became an advocate and spokesman for the party's activities.
 He began to write pamphlets espousing socialist values and politics, as well as editing a number of "radical" magazines.
 His membership of the party continued until December, 1939, when he was suddenly expelled from the CPA for expressing "unorthodox views."
 After his expulsion Rawling maintained close relationships with dissident communists, and wrote a number of articles attacking the CPA.
 He also gave evidence against the CPA as a witness in the 1949 Royal Commission into the Victorian branch of the party.

 Academic activities

-Rawling returned to teaching during World War II, and was awarded an Master of Arts (MA) degree from the University of Sydney in 1946.
+Rawling returned to teaching during World War II, and was awarded a Master of Arts (MA) degree from the University of Sydney in 1946.
 He was awarded a Commonwealth Literary Fund fellowship in 1947, to write a biography of Charles Harpur.

 Later years

-From 1962-63 Rawling held a position as a visiting fellow at the Research School of Social Sciences, Australian National University, Canberra, during which time he worked on the manuscript of a history of the CPA.
+From 1962–63 Rawling held a position as a visiting fellow at the Research School of Social Sciences, Australian National University, Canberra, during which time he worked on the manuscript of a history of the CPA.

 Rawling died at Sydney Hospital of a coronary occlusion on 7 March 1966.
 He was survived by his wife, Mary, and three daughters.